ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 sudo /var/lib/dpkg/info/securityonion-bro.preinst install
 ```

+* Verify that Bro config was backed up to /opt/bro/etc_pre-2.4/ (you should have files in this directory):
+`ls -alh /opt/bro/etc_pre-2.4/`

 #### UPGRADE FROM UBUNTU 12.04 TO UBUNTU 14.04

 * Configure Ubuntu to look for the 14.04 upgrade: